Calyxt Announces $15 Million Registered Direct Offering

 H.C.
 Wainwright & Co. is acting as the exclusive placement agent for the transaction.

-The gross proceeds to the Company from this offering are expected to be $15 million, before deducting the placement agent's fees and other offering expenses payable by the Company.
-The Company intends to use the net proceeds from this offering for general corporate purposes, including to advance its current product development pipeline, to continue to advance its TALEN technology and its intellectual property portfolio, and to support the execution of its streamlined business model.
+The gross proceeds to Calyxt from this offering are expected to be $15 million, before deducting the placement agent's fees and other offering expenses payable by Calyxt.
+Calyxt intends to use the net proceeds from this offering for general corporate purposes, including to advance its current product development pipeline, to continue to advance its TALEN technology and its intellectual property portfolio, and to support the execution of its streamlined business model.

 0 Kommentare